apex1302/solar-charger/README.md

 **Configuration**

-Edit the config.ini for your needs:
+please edit the config.ini for your needs:

 [settings]
 limit = 200         ; watts threshold to turn charger ON